-The following graph and table compare the Total Shareholder Return on \$100 invested in HEICO Common Stock and HEICO Class A Common Stock with the Total Shareholder Return on an aggregate \$100 invested in an Aerospace Company Peer Group for the three-year period from October 31, 2011 through October 31, 2014.
-The Aerospace Company Peer Group is comprised of the same twenty-two companies used in preparing the Company's fiscal 2014 compensation benchmark analysis.
+The following graph and table compare the Total Shareholder Return on \$100 invested in HEICO Common Stock and HEICO Class A Common Stock with the Total Shareholder Return on \$100 invested in an Aerospace Company Peer Group for the three-year period from October 31, 2012 through October 31, 2015.
+The Aerospace Company Peer Group is comprised of twenty-one of the twenty-two companies used in preparing the Company's fiscal 2015 compensation benchmark analysis.
+Please note one company was omitted from the table below as they were not a listed company for the full three-year duration presented.
 See within the "Determining Compensation Levels" section on page 22 for a list of the company names.
+The total returns include the reinvestment of cash dividends.